fractal-analytics-platform/fractal-containers/examples/full-stack/README.md

 > ⚠️⚠️⚠️ WARNING: This example is not suitable for production use! ⚠️⚠️⚠️
 >
 > Main reasons:
 > 1. This example includes a few assumptions/workarounds (mostly related to data access) that are meant to make a demo session as smooth as possible.
+We don't provide any documentation on how to access data outside of the Fractal containers at this point.
 > 2. The persistence of Docker-volume data across container may be counterintuitive, and we should better document how to clean them up (e.g. as in `docker compose down --volumes`).
-> 3. The SLURM cluster is created with limited resources, so that the demo can run on small machines as well, and this is currently not configurable.
+> 3. The SLURM cluster is created with limited resources, so that the demo can run on small machines as well.
+You would have to change the `slurm` config in the `docker-compose.yml` to adjust that.

 # List of Fractal services in this example